+Clinical failure

-- Clinical failure: - disease progression that occurs even though the ARVs have had sufficient time to promote improvement of the immune system (6-12 months) - development of a new or recurrent WHO stage 3 or 4 condition (referred to as T staging, where T refers to the staging event on treatment)
+- Disease progression that occurs even though the ARVs have had sufficient time to promote improvement of the immune system (6-12 months) - Development of a new or recurrent WHO stage 3 or 4 condition (referred to as T staging where T refers to the staging event on treatment)

-Caution: Immune reconstitution inflammatory syndrome (IRIS) should be ruled out if a patient has been on treatment less than six months.
-IRIS is caused by the strengthened immune system mounting a response to a previous infection and should be managed by continuing ART, treating the infection, and administering corticosteroids.
+Caution: Immune reconstitution inflammatory syndrome (IRIS) should be ruled out if a patient has been on treatment less than 6 months.
+IRIS is caused by the strengthened immune system mounting a response to a previous infection and should be managed by continuing ART, treating the infection and corticosteriods.